Aee Soe

+Aee Soe (အီစိုး; born 15 November 1996) is a Burmese professional footballer who plays as a winger or a forward.

 Club career

 Early year

 In 2015, Aee Soe played in Manaw Myay Youth team and showed individual skill.
 Aee Soe was chosen for Manaw Myay Senior Team in 2016.
 But Manaw Myay FC quit from 2016 MNL season.
 And then, Yangon United Coaches called him to Yangon United Youth Team.
 In 2017, he was called for Myanmar U21 to play 2017 International U-21 Thanh Niên Newspaper Cup.
 In the competition, he made his best performance and scored two goals.

 Yangon United

 In 2018, Yangon United chose Aee Soe for 2018 Myanmar National League squad list.
-January 28, Aee Soe played his first professional match against Sagaing United F.C. at Away.
-Aee Soe scored his first professional goal against GFA and his first international goal won 2-1 against FLC Thanh Hóa.
+On January 28, Aee Soe played his first professional match against Sagaing United F.C. at Away.
+Aee Soe scored his first professional goal against GFA and his first international goal won 2–1 against FLC Thanh Hóa.

 Young Elephants FC

 In 2022 May, Aee Soe cancelled the contract with Yangon United and transferred to Young Elephants.